prenats/ansible-rams/README.md

 ## Additional information / Documentation **(MUST READ!!!)**

-This section contains additional information on how to configure hosts files and variables, such as the concept of filenames and directory structure.
+This section contains crucial information on how to configure hosts files and variables, such as the concept of filenames and directory structure.
 It also contains information about some possible errors you may encounter and their respective fixes.

  <br>